-Additionally, if you choose to participate in our direct messaging service, other Dog Furiendly members or business may contact you; however, Dog Furiendly will never share your email address with any other members nor display it any public manner.
+Additionally, if you choose to participate in our direct messaging service where other Dog Furiendly members or business owners may contact you; however, Dog Furiendly will never share your email address with any other members nor display it in any public manner.

 Provided your request is reasonable and there is no legal basis for us to retain it, then at our discretion we may agree to your request to delete information that you have posted to the public.
 You can make a request by contacting us at [email protected]

 Third Parties who may have access to personal data include: